paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

-Because the length isn't known at compile time, a boxed slice can _only_ be allocated with an allocator; it can't live on the stack.
+Because the length isn't known at compile time, the data for a boxed slice can _only_ be allocated with an allocator.

 ## `Vec`